withcloud/now/README.md

 <a name="Now+getFile"></a>

 ### now.getFile(id, fileId, [callback]) ⇒ <code>Promise</code>
-Returns the content of a file.
+Returns the content of a file either as string or object, depending on the filetype.

 **Kind**: instance method of <code>[Now](#Now)</code>
 **See**: https://zeit.co/api#file--endpoint